 The most common rodent on all of the CEMP sites is the red-backed vole (Myodes = Clethrionomys rutilus), and we have estimated the abundance of this species by live trapping, marking, and releasing individuals.
 Live trapping at Kluane and Whitehorse is done in spring and late summer, and at Mayo only in late summer.
 Data are not yet available for Watson Lake or Faro.
-Figure 4 shows the changes in red-backed vole numbers for the period 2005 to 2008.
+Figure 4 shows the changes in red-backed vole numbers for the period 2005 to 2009.

-Red-backed voles at Kluane have fluctuated in 3-4 year cycles for the past 25 years and this pattern is shown in Figure 4 with peak years of 2005 and 2008.
-But Mayo populations have been nearly stable from 2005 to 2008, and Whitehorse populations were extremely high in the late summer of 2005 and again in late summer 2007 and 2008.
-We do not yet have data from Watson Lake.
+Red-backed voles at Kluane have fluctuated in 3-4 year cycles for the past 25 years and this pattern is shown in Figure 4 with peak years of 2005 and 2008-09.
+But Mayo populations have been nearly stable from 2005 to 2009, and Whitehorse populations were extremely high in the late summer of 2005 and again in late summer 2007 and less abundant in 2008 and 2009.
+We do not yet have data from Watson Lake or Faro.